ElvisYong/smubabygptbot/README.md

 User: /start → taps 👩‍🍼 Caregiving
 Chips: `👶 Infantcare`, `🧹 Helper / MDW`, `👩 Nanny/Babysitter`
 ⬇️ User taps `👶 Infantcare`
-Bot replies with a concise checklist (canonical vs AI judged) and adds ECDA/LifeSG links.
+Bot prepends a short **LifeSG guide** (ECDA-governed info, steps to use LifeSG), then replies with the usual answer and ECDA/LifeSG links.
+If the user asks e.g. "infantcare in Sengkang", it also lists nearby centres (top 5) from Data.gov.sg.

 ---